 - Make the chili rub by mixing all the ingredients into a small bowl.
-Add oil last.
+Add the oil last.
 This should create a thick wet sand mixture that will stick to your strip steaks.

 - Oil grates with a paper towel or basting brush, then place steaks onto hot sections of grill.
-Cook for about 3 minutes on each side and then move to low heat zone to finish remainder of cooking.
+Cook for about 3 minutes on each side and then move to low heat zone to finish the remainder of cooking.

 - Slice corn kernels off the cob into a small bowl with the pico de gallo, lime juice, and cilantro.
 Season with salt.
 Stir and set aside.